qwloh/stylelint-transform-function-no-whitespace/.github/README.md

   /* Hash variables with curly brackets */
   transform: rotate(#{$rotate-deg});
   transform: rotate(#{$rotate-deg}rad) translateY(#{$translate-dist}px) scale(#{$scale-x}%, #{$scale-y}%);
+}
 ```

-### Optional Secondary Options
+#### Optional Secondary Options

-This plugin does not have any secondary option.
+This rule does not take any secondary options.

-### Autofix
+#### Autofix

 When a rule supports autofix, Stylelint can apply fixes to the source code automatically when it is violated, i.e. performing what we loosely perceived as "formatting".
 When a rule doesn't, the editor raises errors as squiggly lines under the code, but no formatting will occur, and the user must resolve the error manually.

-**This plugin does NOT support autofix**; it only highlights the presence of extra whitespaces.
-If you need the plugin to not only raise errors, but also remove the whitespaces for you when you run your linting/formatting command, let me know by opening an issue.
+**This rule does *not* support autofix**; it only highlights the presence of extra whitespaces.
+If you need it to not only raise errors, but also remove the whitespaces for you when you run your linting/formatting command, let me know by opening an issue.